mallory/e2ee/draft-e2ee.md

 These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.
 It it worth noting that while the word "encryption" often refers to confidentiality (security) properties, this document shows that end-to-end encryption MUST provide both security and privacy properties.
 And it provides a definition of which specific security and privacy properties end-to-end encryption should provide.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Formal definition of end-to-end encryption
 ==========================================